 Interesting Fact You Might Not Know About Ellen:

 Ellen won her middle school spelling bee in the second round because everyone else fell out on their second word.
 She has visited an aboriginal mission in the center of Australia, where the local Christians put on the Christmas story corroboree.

 Katrina Delamarter – Journalism Adviser

 Katrina is the adviser for the Hilltop print publications.
-She is a graduate of Corban University, and, as student editor-in-chief, she oversaw the creation of some of the paper’s strongest award-winning content and design – the best only so far, of course.
+She is a graduate of Corban University, and, as student editor-in-chief, she oversaw the creation of some of the paper’s strongest award-winning content and design.
 She has won individual awards from the Newspaper Publishers Press Association and the Evangelical Press Association.
 Immediately after graduation, Katrina was selected through University of Oregon’s competitive Charles Snowden Program for Excellence in Journalism and worked as a reporter at the News-Register in McMinnville.
 She has written in a variety of platforms, including traditional news reporting and nonprofit marketing.
 She truly believes in the power of excellent journalism to make others – and ourselves – better people.

-When not teaching, Katrina works with Luis Palau Association in its international evangelistic efforts and oversees communications for Saint Child, a Portland-based transitional home that serves young mothers, many who have escaped Human Trafficking.
-She loves running, kayaking, hiking and other activities that keep her outside.
+Katrina loves running, kayaking, hiking and other activities that keep her outside.
 Katrina wants to live in a world filled with pens that never run out of ink and memoirs that come bundled with extra dark chocolate.